Royal Canin Information

 Other Notable Ingredients

-However, there are also strong supporters of the use of grains, especially among those who feed food from large brands like Royal Canin or Purina.
+However, there are also strong supporters of the use of grains, especially among those who feed food from large brands like Hill’s Science Diet or Purina Pro Plan.

 Regardless of your perspective, these grain ingredients are a reliable and dense source of carbohydrates, plant-based protein, fiber, and more.